quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week1.md

 3. In order to replace the pointer with an `arrows-move` icon, it's good to create eventlisteners for `keydown` and `keyup` events.
 On Keypress,`handleKeyPress` will be called which will add an event listener `handleMouseMove` that listens for `mousemove` event only when the shift key is pressed.

+#### **Getting all the Furnishing Objects from the scene**
+1. There is a helper function in `walkin.js` that lets get all the mesh objects associated with the current scene.
+2. `getMeshes()` will set up a ray caster and casts a ray in the direction specified by the 2D coordinates of a `mouse` vector.
+Therefore, all I have to do is pass these coordinates to the getMeshes function and it returns all the meshes intersected by mouseover.
+3. Now that I have all the meshes intersected by the 2D mouse vector, I have to figure out how to calculate the furnishing object using this.
+4. Creating a `getFurnishingObjectFromMeshes(object)` function that will check if the parent of a mesh is an object 3D instance of three.js and has a `userData.isFurnishingObject` set to `true`.
+This function will simply push this object into the array of furnishing objects.

 #### **Adding a boundingBox**
 Now my next Target will be adding the bounding box to the hovered furnishing object.